mcmah309/tpp/README.md

 Usage: tpp [OPTIONS] <TEMPLATE_FILE>

 Arguments:
-  <TEMPLATE_FILE>  Path to template file to render
+  <TEMPLATE_FILE>  Path to the template file you wish to render

 Options:
-  -c, --context-file <CONTEXT_FILE>  The path to the context data.
-The context needs to be of type json | yaml | toml.
-If you prefer to pass the data as stdin, use `--stdin`
+  -c, --context-file <CONTEXT_FILE>  Optional: Specify the path to context data in JSON, YAML, or TOML format
-      --stdin                        If provided, the context data will be passed using stdin.
-Note: consider using this and `jq` if you need to merge different context files or parse context files
+      --stdin                        Optional: Enable passing context data via standard input.
+Useful for merging different context files or processing context data with tools like `jq`
-  -i, --include <INCLUDE>            Specifies the directories, including their subdirectories, where additional templates can be found.
-It's necessary when the `<TEMPLATE_FILE>` will import or include other templates.
+  -i, --include <INCLUDE>            Optional: Define directories (and their subdirectories) to search for additional templates referenced in `<TEMPLATE_FILE>`.
+Necessary for templates that import or include other files.
 Note: any relative paths specified in the `import` or `include` statements within templates are resolved relative to the directories indicated by `--include`
-      --env                          If set, the current ENV will be used as context, and merged if `--context-file` or `--stdin` are also provided.
-Merging ENV context happens after unless `--env-first` is set.
-See also `--fail-on-collision`
+      --env                          Optional: Use current environment variables as context data.
+This can be merged with data from `--context-file` or `--stdin`.
+Merging occurs after, unless `--env-first` is set.
+Useful for dynamic template data population
-  -e, --env-key <ENV_KEY>            If provided, all ENV data is put inside the key, instead of the root of the context
+  -e, --env-key <ENV_KEY>            Optional: Designate a specific key under which all environment variables will be nested in the context data.
+Requires `--env` to be set
-      --env-first                    If set, the ENV context will be applied before any other context.
-This is useful if you want your data to override the ENV
+      --env-first                    Optional: Apply environment variable context before any other context.
+Allows another context to override the env context.
+Requires `--env` to be set
-      --fail-on-collision            If set, the command will fail if ENV and another context conflict -o, --out <OUT>                    Optional output file.
-If not passed, stdout is used --escape                       Auto-escape rendered content.
-This is useful for HTML output --debug                        If set, prints debug information to stdout -h, --help                         Print help
+      --fail-on-collision            Optional: Command will terminate if there's a conflict between environment variables and other context data.
+Requires `--env` to be set
+  -o, --out <OUT>                    Optional: Specify an output file to write the rendered template.
+If omitted, the output is directed to standard output (stdout)
+      --escape                       Optional: Enable auto-escaping of rendered content, which is particularly useful for HTML
+      --debug                        Optional: Enable debug mode to print detailed debug information to standard output (stdout)
+  -h, --help                         Print help
   -V, --version                      Print version
 ```